Harrison Greenbaum: Early life

 Greenbaum was born in Manhattan, New York, and grew up in Woodmere, New York, on Long Island.
 He graduated as valedictorian of his class at Lawrence High School.

+Harrison's mother, Pamela Greenbaum, stated in 2010 that Harrison's paternal grandmother "told the serious stories about the Holocaust camps" while his paternal grandfather Henry Greenbaum, also a Holocaust survivor, “told the humorous stories."
+Harrison's father, Steven Greenbaum, is "a New York City director of real estate."

 Greenbaum attended Harvard, where he graduated summa cum laude in 2008 and won the 2006 Visiting Committee Prize for Undergraduate Book Collecting for his collection of magic books.
 He also won the Gordon W. Allport Prize for his psychology thesis, "'Did you hear the one about the...?': The effect of racial humor on prejudice."

 While at Harvard, Greenbaum co-founded the Harvard College Stand-Up Comic Society.

 Career

 Greenbaum has performed at many of the leading comedy clubs throughout the world including Carolines on Broadway, Gotham Comedy Club, Comix NY, Comic Strip Live, and the Laugh Factory, and is a regular at the Comedy Cellar.
-He continues to perform in more than 600 shows a year, making him one of the most in-demand stand-up comedians currently working in New York City, and leading the New York Daily News to refer to him as "the hardest-working man in comedy."

-Currently performing as a Comedian with the Cirque du Soleil show, Mad Apple, at the New York New York Hotel in Las Vegas.
-He has been with the show since it began its run in May of 2022.
+He was the first-ever comedian or comedy magician to headline a Cirque du Soleil show, Cirque du Soleil's Mad Apple, at the New York-New York Hotel and Casino in Las Vegas.

+Harrison Greenbaum's solo comedy and magic show, titled "Harrison Greenbaum: What Just Happened?", premiered at the Upright Citizens Brigade Theatre in New York City, marking the venue's first magic show.
+The show then had an Off-Broadway run and embarked on an international tour, with performances at the Kennedy Center in Washington, D.C., the Magic Castle in Hollywood, California, and the Comedy Cellar in New York City, where it was also the first magic show to be performed at the venue.
+Additionally, the show was the first magic show featured at the National Comedy Center in Jamestown, New York, a museum and cultural institution dedicated to comedy.

 Television

 In 2013, Greenbaum was the warm-up comedian for the first season of Katie, Katie Couric's talk show on ABC, and a producer on Would You Fall for That? on ABC.

 He was also featured in the first season of Gotham Comedy Live on AXS.TV and in the special Gotham Comedy Live episode, "Best of Season 4: New York, the City that Never Bleeps".

 In 2014, Greenbaum was a special guest on Brain Games on National Geographic Channel.

 In 2015, Greenbaum was a semi-finalist on Last Comic Standing on NBC.

 In 2017, Greenbaum auditioned for America's Got Talent on NBC, performing stand-up comedy.

 In 2018, Greenbaum performed on Conan on TBS.

+In 2022, Greenbaum was featured on Sherri.